18F/18f.gsa.gov/_posts/2015-10-21-every-kid-in-a-park-follow-up.md

 - our projects
 images: /assets/blog/every-kid-in-a-park/404.png
 description: Since it launched September 1, we've been keeping close tabs on the website and user feedback, which helps us quickly identify and make improvements.
-excerpt: Our projects are iterative, which means that even after a launch we keep working on our products and services.
-We’ve been keeping close tabs on Every Kid in a Park, since it launched on [insert date].
-We’ve been keeping close tabs on our users and making improvements.
-We’re excited to share a few of them with you today.
+excerpt: Our projects are iterative, which means we keep working on them after they launch.
+In keeping with that practice, we’ve kept a close eye on [everykidinapark.gov](everykidinapark.gov), which went live September 1.
+We’re excited to share a few of our improvements and updates with you today.
 ---

-Our projects are iterative, which means that even after a launch we keep working on our products and services.
-Since it launched September 1, we've been keeping close tabs on the website and user feedback, which helps us quickly identify and make improvements.
-We’re excited to share a few of them with you today.
+Our projects are iterative, which means we keep working on them after they launch.
+In keeping with that practice, we’ve kept a close eye on [everykidinapark.gov](everykidinapark.gov), which went live September 1.
+We’re excited to share a few of our improvements and updates with you today.

 Why fourth graders?
 -------------------